attify/attify-badge/README.md

   subprocess.popen and using communicate() to display the output This Should get fixed by today ^.

+- The UART thread hangs some times due to a fcntl bug, working on it.

 #### Updating the code
 	Till now the code has been written in a pretty sequential manner, I kept adding stuff as I went.
 I plan to take a break before starting working on